teamforus/docs/README_TEMPLATE.md

-## Using this template
+# Using this template

 This template is based on best practices.
 It is a living markdown file.
-We appreciate suggestions on improvements.
+We appreciate suggestions on improvements and would like to hear from you.

 Use a README.md file when setting up a new repository.
-This template gives a start by providing a set of useful headers and descriptions.

-Whenever you encounter an [INSERT] fill it in with text which suits your project.

-By writing a paragraph below each of the headers you will have a useful README.md in no time.
-It will help visitors to understand the why, how and what of your project.
+This template gives a start by providing a set of useful headers and descriptions.It will help visitors to understand the why, how and what of your project.

-The texts in itallic should be removed, they are added for some clarification and inspiration when filling in the template.

-Some of the headers are marked as (optional), they can be left out if they do not fit your project.

-### Links to useful info:
+### Links to useful information about creating a README.md:

 * [Learn more about the markdown language](https://guides.github.com/features/mastering-markdown/)
 * [Learn more about the steps of setting up a repository](https://github.com/teamforus/repository-standards/blob/master/README.md)

-*We suggest removing the section above before using this template.*
+*remove the section above before using this template*

 # [INSERT PROJECT TITLE]